Handedness: Developmental timeline

 Researchers studied fetuses in utero and determined that handedness in the womb was a very accurate predictor of handedness after birth.
 In a 2013 study, 39% of infants (6 to 14 months) and 97% of toddlers (18 to 24 months) demonstrated a hand preference.

-Infants have been observed to fluctuate heavily when choosing a hand to lead in grasping and object manipulation tasks, especially in one- versus two-handed grasping.
-Between 36 and 48 months, there is a significant decline in variability between handedness in one-handed grasping; it can be seen earlier in two-handed manipulation.
-Children of 18–36 months showed more hand preference when performing bi-manipulation tasks than with simple grasping.
+It has been observed that infants fluctuate significantly when choosing which hand to use for grasping and object manipulation tasks, particularly when comparing one-handed and two-handed grasping.
+Between the ages of 36 and 48 months, there is a significant decline in variability in handedness for one-handed grasping, which can be observed earlier for two-handed manipulation.
+Children aged 18–36 months showed a stronger hand preference when performing bimanual tasks than when grasping with one hand.

 The decrease in handedness variability in children of 36–48 months may be attributable to preschool or kindergarten attendance due to increased single-hand activities such as writing and coloring.
 Scharoun and Bryden noted that right-handed preference increases with age up to the teenage years.